-Students must choose 3 semester hours of philosophy (PHIL) coursework 3
+Students must choose 3 semester hours of philosophy 3 (PHIL) coursework

 Also offered is an interdisciplinary block in the area of camping ministries utilizing the requirements of a camping minor.
+Details are available from the Religious Studies Degree Program page.